 "Therefore, in sum, for purposes of making source determinations for NSR and Title V, EPA interprets the term 'adjacent' to entail physical proximity between properties.
 From this point forward, EPA will consider properties that do not share a common boundary or border, or are otherwise not physically touching each other, to be 'adjacent' only if the properties are nevertheless nearby, side-by-side, or neighboring (with allowance being made for some limited separation by, for example, a right of way).
 This is inherently a case-specific inquiry where determining the appropriate distance at which two properties are proximate enough to reasonably be considered 'adjacent' may vary depending on the nature of the industry involved.
 Therefore, EPA is not here establishing or recommending a 'bright line,' or specifying a fixed distance, within which two or more properties will be deemed (or presumed) by EPA to be in close enough physical proximity to be considered 'adjacent.'
 In each case, this determination should ultimately approximate the 'common sense notion of a plant.'
-Moreover, importantly, for those properties not in physical proximity to each other, EPA will not invoke the existence of some functional interrelationship to establish 'adjacency.'"
+Moreover, importantly, for those properties not in physical proximity to establish 'adjacency.'"